KlaytonPagel/java-practice/README.md

 Created a new class for a calculator. the calculator takes one input per line and calculates as the user inputs.
 I use different methods to verify the users inputs are valid and have them enter a new input if not.

+1/29/2024
+- Started password checker
+- started spring boot

+I started a password checker class, The idea is to take an inputted string and see if it meets your password requirements.

+I started the basics of a spring boot API.
+I was able to create a basic hello world program.